soundpress/RulesOfNYC/docs/c15/index.rst

 (iii) requires the Marketing Monitor to submit quarterly rent rolls for all Affordable Housing Units in the Eligible Multiple Dwelling to the Agency.

+Motel or Tourist Cabin.
+“Motel or Tourist Cabin” shall have the meaning set forth in Section 12-10 of the Zoning Resolution.

 Multiple Dwelling Law.
 "Multiple Dwelling Law" means the Multiple Dwelling Law of the State of New York.

 Notice of Intent.
 "Notice of Intent" means a notice of intent to begin marketing the Affordable Housing Units through Housing Connect seven months prior to the Completion Date and that, in addition to any other documentation required in the Notice of Intent, includes as exhibits: (i) the affordability option elected pursuant to the Act, (ii) the unit mix proposed to satisfy subparagraph (ii) of paragraph (g) of the Act or, in accordance with such subparagraph, the claimed exemption from such unit mix requirements, and (iii) the unit distribution proposed to satisfy subparagraph (i) of paragraph (g) of the Act and 28 RCNY § 51-03.